-Information about applying, auditioning and interviewing for courses at the Faculty of Fine Arts and Music.
+Information for prospective students about applying, auditioning and interviewing for courses at the Faculty of Fine Arts and Music.

 Here's an idea of what the Faculty of Fine Arts and Music application and acceptance process might look like for a domestic undergraduate applicant.
 The dates given here are indicative and are included for illustrative purposes only.

 August to September

 - Apply via the Victorian Tertiary Admissions Centre (VTAC) by the course closing date (and pay the VTAC application fee)*

 - Complete the Supplementary Application Form, Selection Test or Audition Application Test (if applicable) via the link sent to you by VTAC.
 BFA (Animation), BFA (Film and Television), and BFA (Screenwriting) applicants will receive information after VTAC applications close

 - Pay the Faculty of Fine Arts and Music application fee upon submission of your Supplementary Application Form, Selection test, or Audition Application Form

 October to November